Spanish prime minister Pedro Sánchez and Catalan president Quim Torra have met for the first time.

 - El País praises the two leaders for focusing on concrete ways to improve relations.

 - El Mundo, which is more conservative, accuses them of playing to the gallery.
-It points out that Torra did not back down and is afraid that Sánchez, who needs the Catalan nationalists for his parliamentary majority, will make more concessions.
+It points out that Torra did not back down and is afraid that Sánchez, who needs the Catalan nationalists for his majority in Congress, will make more concessions.